JON RALSTON, CEO

 "Nevada is one of the most dynamic places in the world,” Scheid says.
 “The mystique of the state is based on our photo history, images that pique curiosity and, frankly, could only happen here.”

-Follow Humberto on Twitter @hsanchez128
+Follow Jeff on Twitter @JeffScheid.

 Mikayla is an artist and photographer based in Las Vegas.
 Before joining The Nevada Independent, she was the photo coordinator and photojournalist for Greenspun Media Group.
 During that time, she was selected as the Best Photographer in the city of Las Vegas by Desert Companion and won a 3rd place distinction from Best of the West for a photo essay on the Mojave Desert.
 Completing artist residencies at both the Cosmopolitan (2015) and the Neon Museum (2016), her work has appeared at Torrence Art Museum, CA, Humble Arts Foundation, NY, and in galleries across Las Vegas, including Donna Beam Gallery of Fine Art, and the Marjorie Barrick Museum of Art.
 Commercial clients include Vice, Thrillist, People Magazine, ESPN, and US News.

 Peter Vogt is a UI/UX designer from Texas.
 His background is in software application development for startups and the enterprise.
 He currently serves as a user experience consultant for fortune 500 clients and is a design contributor for the NV Indy.
 He previously designed web and mobile experiences for Mark Cuban's Shark Tank companies.
 He has three hound dogs and is an avid console gamer.

 RONNA TIMPA, FOUNDER & CHIEF MOTIVATOR, Workplace ESL Solutions

 Ronna has been providing Spanish translation services to The Nevada Independent since February 2017.
 She is a champion of workplace inclusion who makes it her daily mission to advance the field of workplace language training.
 What began with an opportunity to teach English to 30 housekeepers representing 11 countries has evolved into Ronna’s passion and profession.
 Workplace ESL Solutions is an industry-leading language communications firm headquartered in Las Vegas, Nevada with clients in Nevada, California, Texas, Georgia, Colorado, Arizona, Oregon and Florida.
 In 2015, Ronna delivered a TEDx talk entitled: Exclusion is an Invisible Disease.
 Ronna has a bachelor’s degree in Human Resources Management and a master’s degree in TESL (Teaching English as a Second Language).
 She gets her extra energy from her kind husband, her spirited teenage daughter, and lots of vegetables.